klen/asgi-tools/_sources/usage.rst.txt

         app = App()
         app.middleware(SentryMiddleware)

-3. For custom middlewares it's possible to use simpler interface which one accepts a request and can return responses.
+3. Internal middlewares.
+For middlewares it's possible to use simpler interface which one accepts a request and can return responses.

    .. code-block:: python